City upon a Hill: Use in American politics

+21st century

 Barack Obama, as a U.S. Senator, made reference to the topic in his commencement address on 2 June 2006, at the University of Massachusetts Boston:

 It was right here, in the waters around us, where the American experiment began.
 As the earliest settlers arrived on the shores of Boston and Salem and Plymouth, they dreamed of building a City upon a Hill.
 And the world watched, waiting to see if this improbable idea called America would succeed.

 More than half of you represent the very first member of your family to ever attend college.
 In the most diverse university in all of New England, I look out at a sea of faces that are African-American and Hispanic-American and Asian-American and Arab-American.
 I see students that have come here from over 100 different countries, believing like those first settlers that they too could find a home in this City on a Hill—that they too could find success in this unlikeliest of places.

 In 2016, Mitt Romney, the Republican nominee in the 2012 election, incorporated the idiom into a condemnation of Donald Trump's 2016 presidential campaign:

 His domestic policies would lead to recession; his foreign policies would make America and the world less safe.
 He has neither the temperament nor the judgment to be president, and his personal qualities would mean that America would cease to be a shining city on a hill.

 During the 2016 presidential race, Texas Senator Ted Cruz used the phrase during his speech announcing the suspension of his campaign.
 President Barack Obama also alluded to President Ronald Reagan's use of the phrase, during his speech at the Democratic National Convention the same year, as he proposed a vision of America in contrast to that of Republican presidential candidate Donald Trump.

 In 2017, former FBI director James Comey used the phrase in testimony before the Senate Intelligence Committee on the investigation into Russian interference in the 2016 U.S. presidential election: